Living Smile Vidya: Film and theatre

-Smiley has been described as the first full-time trans theater actress in India, participating in over twenty performances with at least nine directors.
-According to Orinam, Smiley known for her acting if Srijith Sundaram's Kattiyakkaari production Molagapodi.
+Smiley has been described as the first full-time trans theater actress in India, participating in over fifty performances with at least 20 theater directors.
+According to Orinam, Smiley is known for her acting in Kattiyakkaari production Molagapodi.

 She has acted in several short films, including Kandal Pookkal and 500 & 5, and in documentary films Aghrinaigal and Butterfly.
 She acted in Leena Manimekalai's 2017 film Is it Too Much to Ask?, where she plays a trans woman seeking housing in Chennai, but facing discrimination; the film, a mix of fiction and documentary, was based in part on her own extensive experiences with housing discrimination.

 In addition to theater, Smiley has worked as a clown, and described her experience as a dancer as being an important part of her journey as a trans woman.

 She has also worked as an Assistant Director in Tamil and Malayalam movies.

 In 2013, Smiley was awarded a scholarship by the Charles Wallace India Trust to pursue theatre in the UK.
 She spent six months of theater training at the London International School of Performing Arts.

 In 2014, Smiley co-founded the Panmai theatre troupe in Tamil Nadu, along with fellow trans activists Angel Glady and Gee Imaan Semmalar, inspired in part by cultural groups she saw in London.
 Panmai's productions included Colour of Trans 2.0, which has been performed in India and the United States.

 In 2019, she performed her piece, Scars, in Switzerland.
 The piece touches on the mental and physical scars that associated with having her male body blend into her feminine identity.